Bernoulli sums and R\'enyi entropy inequalities: Introduction

-As an application we prove bounds on a generalized version of the Littlewood-Offord problem.
-What is more, we give sharp bounds for a R\'enyi entropic generalization of the Littlewood-Offord problem $\alpha \geq 2$.
+As an application, we {develop new bounds for} a generalized version of the Littlewood-Offord problem. {Furthermore}, we give sharp bounds for a R\'enyi entropic generalization of the Littlewood-Offord problem {with} $\alpha \geq 2$.